 As the weather turns inevitably sour strutting your stuff with style and without developing trench foot in these harsher climbs can be very difficult especially in seasonal footwear.
 It’s at these times the superhero of shoes or more precisely boots comes out to play and just because its winter outside that doesn’t mean that in your socks its not spring, providing you select the right style of boot that is, so here are a few ideas to keep you well shod.

-Black Chelsea Boots
+Black Chelsea Boot

-Brown Leather Brogue Boots
+Brown Leather Brogue Style Boot

-Utilitarian / Work Boots
+Work or Utility Boots

 Without wishing to sound smug, I’ve just buried a pair that after 22 years service finally passed away as the sole virtually disintegrated in the last hard winter .If I’ve learned one lesson its beware of imitations and if you don’t want steel toe capped goodness and diving suit weights on your tootsies and you want to stay casual yet workman like then check out brands such as CAT and Timberland that are light enough and durable for you to skip about in with jeans-shirts and casual bomber jackets.

 Just like the Range rover, the humble hiking boot is totally acceptable in town or country emphasized by its acceptance to leading fashion houses as yet another cool expression of luxury with Hermes, Bally and Louis Vitton all having their own take on the design classic.
 Built just as strongly as any 4 wheel drive the butch exterior and multi layer breathable construction laughs at the elements but only pairs well with suitably rugged layers such as heavy jeans and rugged knitwear.
 Dinner jackets are definitely a no-no here with denim the order of the day.